Law and Grace (Prague)

 Law and Grace (also The Original Sin; The Redemption of Mankind; Law and Gospel; Damnation and Salvation; The Fall and the Redemption of Mankind, The Old Testament as Lex and the New Testament as Gratia, in German: Sündenfall und Erlösung or Gesetz und Gnade, Gesetz und Evangelium) is considered one of the most important paintings by Lucas Cranach the Elder.

-This work, in the collection of the National Gallery in Prague, is one of the two oldest known versions of this theme, and was executed in 1529.
-It is also called ‘the Prague type’ and provided the model for a series of other paintings including an early 16th-century copy that is also kept in the Prague National Gallery's collection of Old European art.
+This work, in the collection of the National Gallery in Prague, is one of the two oldest known versions of this theme and was executed in 1529 - the other is in Gotha.
+It is also called the Prague type and provided the model for a series of other paintings including an early-16th-century copy that is also kept in the Prague National Gallery's collection of Old European art.
 It is the best-known and most influential allegory depicting the fundamental tenets of Luther's reform of the church.

-History of the picture
+History

 The picture's origins are not known, but it was probably commissioned for a church in north Bohemia.
 In the late 18th century it was the property of the Lords of Vrbno, from where it came into the collection of Count Johann Nepomuk von Nostitz-Rieneck.
 Between 1814 and 1922 it was loaned from his collection to the Picture Gallery of the Society of Patriotic Friends of Art.
 In 1922 the picture was returned to its owners and in 1950 it was acquired by the National Gallery in Prague.

 The copy of the picture also comes from the property of the Lords of Vrbno.
 In 1800 it was loaned to the National Gallery in Prague by Marie Anna Thun, née Kolowrat-Liebsteinsky.